 A big brand to look out for in the household of guitar amplifier producers, back and better with improved technology.
-If you haven’t heard of a battery operated guitar amps, there is nothing to look out for.
+If you haven’t heard of battery-operated guitar amps, there is nothing to look out for.
 It is indeed trusted and tested to be on this list.
 Roland cube stereo is a 50 watts sound machine, having two speakers of 25 watts each, it’s battery operation does not limit it’s the loud volume.
-Usually, people do not believe in battery operated amps because they do not trust its longevity, but Roland guitar amp has beaten the limitations.
+Usually, people do not believe in battery-operated amps because they do not trust its longevity, but Roland guitar amp has beaten the limitations.

 6. Fender Mustang V2 20-Watt

 Another Fender product in this list should begin to pass a message; their brand has made it very possible for every electric guitar owner to afford one of their low budget electric guitar amps, depending on how far your pocket can carry you.
 Mustang V2 is a small sound machine with 20 watts power, and it shouldn’t be used like the higher watts guitar amps, it is designed for beginners and enthusiasts alike to perfect their guitar lessons, a guitarist can also use it but for indoor purposes.

 With this Mustang version, you are permitted to connect with your PC/Mac.
 This is an excellent advantage for beginners so that they can pick faster.
 This handy electric guitar amplifier has an 8-inch speaker.
 However, if you feel this model isn’t for you, you can look out for the mustang mini.
 If you see a reason to go higher, you are covered with options of Mustang series ranging from 40 to 150 watts.
 All of these series have more prominent speakers as the power option increases.
 Still, on the 20 watts Mustang guitar amplifier, its features have apparent similarities with the higher versions.